opencivicdata/docs.opencivicdata.org/proposals/drafts/datetimes.rst

 * Define that time is always stored in UTC, but this would be more error prone than being explicit.

-2) To further address #1, rename Event.start_time,end_time to start_date,end_date to match Event and have it adopt the fuzzy datetime.
+2) To further address #1, rename Event.start_stime,end_time to start_date,end_date to match Event and have it adopt the fuzzy datetime.
 This was chosen instead of renaming VoteEvent's fields to remain consistent w/ Popolo & other standards.
+This also makes the separate timezone field on event redundant and confusing, so it would be removed.

 Also considered:

 * Leaving this be, but I think we should take this opportunity to fix as many time related issues as we can.

 3) To address #3, extend BillAction.date to allow "fuzzy datetimes".

+Also considered:

 * It could also become a full datetime (see #1), but would mostly have to fake the time.
 * Naming the field 'time' was initially recommended, but since we aren't changing other fields that has been withdrawn.